pantelis/data-mining/_sources/aiml-common/lectures/pgm/bayesian-inference/_index.md

 $$p(\mathbf w | \alpha) = \mathcal N(\mathbf w | \mathbf 0, \alpha^{-1} \mathbf I)$$

 with $\alpha = 0.2$.
 We starts in row 1 with this prior and at this point there are no data and the likelihood is undefined while every possible linear (line) hypothesis is feasible as represented by the red lines.
 In row 2, a data point arrives and the the Bayesian update takes place: the previous row posterior becomes the prior and is multiplied by the current likelihood function.
 The likelihood function and the form of the math behind the update are as shown in [Bishop's book in section 3.3](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf).
-Here we focus on a pictorial view of what is the update is all about and how the estimate of the posterior distribution $p(\mathbf w | \mathbf y)$ ultimately (as the iterations increase) it will be ideally centered to the ground truth ($\bm a$).
+Here we focus on a pictorial view of what is the update is all about and how the estimate of the posterior distribution $p(\mathbf w | \mathbf y)$ ultimately (as the iterations increase) it will be ideally centered to the ground truth ($\mathbf a$).

 ![Figure3.7-bishop](images/Figure3.7.png)
 *Instructive example of Bayesian learning as data points are streamed into the learner.
 Notice the dramatic improvement in the posterior the moment the 2nd data point arrives.
 Why is that?*